cebix/frodo4/README.md

 keyboards.
 Don't worry, you'll get used to that.

 If you get a “LOADING” message from entering the above command, things are looking good.
-If you instead get an error message (most likely “FILE NOT FOUND”, unless you mistyped the command or forgot to mount a .D64 file), then check any documentation that came with the software for the command that is used to run it (this was often printed on the disk label).
+If you instead get an error message you most likely mistyped the command or forgot to mount a .D64 file.
+Also check any documentation that came with the software for the command that is used to run it (this was often printed on the disk label).
 It may be something different like LOAD"BOOT",8,1.
 If this still doesn't give you results, then try:

     LOAD"$",8